This is a chunk of R code. All text after a # symbol is a comment

 'A' == 'a' # Is 'A' equal to 'a'?

-Here are some examples to try…
+Here are some examples of mathematical functions and operators to try…

 # ****************************************************